 Why are localities keen to invest in and construct data centres?

-He Baohong, director of the Institute of Cloud Computing and Big Data at the China Academy of Information and Communications, said the data centre is an important new element of infrastructure, not only serving the Internet, but also digital transforming traditional industries and promoting the transformation of local industries.
+He Baohong, director at the China Academy of Information and Communications’ Institute of Cloud Computing and Big Data, said the data centre is an important new element of infrastructure, not only serving the Internet, but also digital transforming traditional industries and promoting the transformation of local industries.

 “With the development of 5G and industrial internet, the internet and traditional industries will be further integrated, and new infrastructure will gradually shift from supporting consumption to supporting industrial development and social digital governance, becoming the digital infrastructure for the entire economic and social development, and data centres will also become varied, and this development will greatly increase its importance in the entire economic system,” He Baohong said.

 Huang Wei, chairman and CEO of IWC, said the data centre business has grown as the internet developed.
 In the digital economy era, the stable operation of data centres is an important guarantee for the normal work of various industries.

 It does this by providing services for clearing and settlement of financial institutions, consumer payments, and social and economic activities, by supporting online offices and instant messaging.
 So, it can ensure the normal operation of enterprises and personal communications.

 Pan Helin, Executive Dean of the Digital Economic Research Institute of Zhongnan University of Economics and Law, said the data centre will provide important support for the construction of “smart cities”.